-Archeological materials in caves occur in various settings relative to available natural light.
+Rock art and other materials in caves occur in various settings relative to available natural light.

 • The Daylight Zone includes the immediate entrance where direct sunlight penetrates and lights up the area on a daily basis for essentially constant use.
-This is universally the most common setting for archeological materials, and remains include houses, hearths, bones, lithics, occupational debris, and of course rock art.
+This Daylight Zone is universally the most common setting for archeological materials, and remains include houses, hearths, bones, lithics, occupational debris, and of course rock art.

 • The Twilight Zone, Shadow Zone, or penumbra is further inside the cave, in permanent shadow past direct sunlight, but with visibility during most daylight hours.
 There is light, but no direct sunlight, and artificial light may be necessary to view paintings on the walls and ceiling.
-Structures and other features occur in Wyoming, Montana and but their occurrence is unusual and probably with processing, associated storage, mineral extraction, or ritual, more than standard habitation in the eternal shadows.
+Structures and other occupational features occur in Montana and Wyoming, but their occurrence is unusual and probably associated with processing, storage, mineral extraction, or ritual, more than habitation in the eternal shadows.
+Rock art in this Twilight Zone occurs at numerous sites.